ENGH 101: Composition

 Course Information from the University Catalog

 Provides student writers with the skills and mindsets needed to effectively respond to a range of academic and public writing situations through particular attention to rhetorical flexibility and inquiry-based research.
 Students learn to engage in a process of discovery and consider diverse perspectives before making a judgment, taking a stance, or proposing a solution.
 Students learn to analyze and respond to a range of rhetorical situations (writing in various genres for different audiences and purposes); develop strategies to critically read a range of non-fiction genres; engage in in-depth inquiry and writing processes; locate, evaluate, and synthesize source material to discover and answer complex questions; and reflect on what they are learning and how they are applying new knowledge, as well as on their research and writing processes.
+Notes: Students must attain minimum grade of C to fulfill degree requirements.
 Equivalent to ENGH 100, ENGH 122, ENGH 123.

 From the Schedule of Classes